hdmf-dev/hdmf-zarr/docs/source/storage.rst

 Consolidating Metadata
 ======================

 Zarr allows users to consolidate all metadata for groups and arrays within the given store.
-In practice, every file will consolidate all metadata within into a single `.zmetadata` file, stored in the root group.
+By default, every file will consolidate all metadata within into a single `.zmetadata` file, stored in the root group.
 This reduces the number of read operations when retrieving certain metadata in read mode.